 The inflationary models show acceleration in the early universe\cite{c1, c2, c3}.
 As of 1981 it is believed that in the far past time, the universe exponentially accelerated and then came out of this phase after a very short period.
-Before decoupling, the universe expansion was driven by radiation and particles, but after that driven by matter.
-Thus, it was thought that the expansion was slowing down\cite{c4, c5, c6, c7}.\\ However, in 1998-99, contrary to the above picture, the accelerated expansion was confirmed by two groups from observations of supernova Ia explosion.
-WMAP in 2003, and Planck recently confirmed the acceleration in the late universe\cite{c10, c11}.
+Before decoupling, the universe expansion was driven by radiation and particles, but after that driven only by matter, and hence it was thought that the expansion should be slowing down\cite{c4, c5, c6, c7}.\\ However, in 1998-99, contrary to the above picture, the accelerated expansion was confirmed by two groups from observations of supernova Ia explosion.
+WMAP and Planck recently confirmed the acceleration in the late universe\cite{c10, c11}.
 Naturally, a real model of cosmology requires a source of energy to drive acceleration in the present universe.
-To search a suitable source of energy it is important to know the nature of the effective cosmic fluid \cite{c4}. \\ Modern cosmology strongly depends on particle physics, and role of scalar field is very significant in it\cite{c3}.
+In order to seek for a suitable source for dark energy, it is important to know the nature of the effective cosmic fluid in the large scales \cite{c4}. \\ Modern cosmology strongly depends on particle physics, and the role of scalar field is very significant in it\cite{c3}.
 So, cosmologists proposed scalar fields as a source of dark energy in several models.
-Some of the most important of these models are Quintessence\cite{c12}, K-essence\cite{c13}, tachyon scalar\cite{c14}, Chaplygin gas\cite{c15, c151}, phantom scalar\cite{c16, c161} and generalized Chaplygin gas\cite{c17}.
-On the other hand, it is proposed that the general relativity should be modified to account for dark energy, where some terms of curvature functions are proposed to explain late acceleration.
-Some models in this regard include $f(R)$, and $f(T)$ gravity\cite{c18, c19, c191, c192}, where $R$ and $T$ are scalar curvature and scalar torsion, respectively.
-In this work, we try to explain the accelerated universe by introducing some kind of real cosmic fluid (RCF).\\ The perfect cosmic fluid (PCF) for the infra-dense regions of universe with the equation of state (EOS)\cite{c4, c24},
+Some of the most important of them are Quintessence\cite{c12}, K-essence\cite{c13}, tachyon scalar\cite{c14}, Chaplygin gas\cite{c15, c151}, phantom scalar\cite{c16, c161} and generalized Chaplygin gas\cite{c17}, and so on.
+On the geometrical side, it has been proposed that the general relativity should be modified to account for dark energy, where some curvature functions are assumed to explain late acceleration.
+Some models in this regard include $f(R)$, and $f(T)$ gravity\cite{c18, c19, c191, c192, c193}, where $R$ and $T$ are scalar curvature and scalar torsion, respectively.
+In this work, we try to explain the present accelerating universe by introducing some kind of real cosmic fluid (RCF).\\ The perfect cosmic fluid (PCF) for the whole universe with the equation of state (EOS)\cite{c4, c20},